 As usual, Lean had lots of issues with his crew and actors.
 Davis outright hated him.
 Banerjee and Ashcroft refused to follow the director’s instructions, and Lean’s “frienemy,” Sir Alec Guinness (The Bridge on the River Kwai), whose role of the Indian scholar Godbole was cut down considerably, decided that he had enough and stopped speaking to the man responsible for his film career.

-The exception is Guinness’s Godbole, the film’s weakest link.
-I don’t really mind his dark make-up — yes, today is even less cool to see a Caucasian play an Indian — but Guinness’s scenes aren’t strong enough.
+Speaking of Guinness, the great British actor seems a bit lost here.
+I didn’t really mind his dark make-up — yes, today it’s even less cool to see a Caucasian play an Indian — but Guinness’s scenes aren’t strong enough.
 Something is missing here and Guinness blamed Lean for ruining his performance in the editing room.
-On the other hand, Lean said that Guinness’s overacting forced him to trim down the role.
-Maybe the truth is somewhere in between.
+On the other hand, Lean said that Guinness’s overacting forced him to trim down the role — maybe the truth is somewhere in between.

 Conclusions & Final Thoughts:

 This was never meant to be Lean’s last hurrah.
 The director toyed with the idea of filming J. G. Ballard’s semi-autobiographical novel Empire of the Sun (producer Steve Spielberg took over the project), before choosing Joseph Conrad’s book Nostromo as his next movie.
 He died in 1991 while working on the screenplay (Conrad’s book was made into a TV mini-series).
 A Passage to India is a fine swan song to one of cinema’s greatest filmmakers.
 Color, 164 minutes, Rated PG.